The Makings of Dental Crowns & Implants

-Dental implants have been a saving grace for smiles ruined by tooth loss caused by tooth decay, trauma, age, and gum disease.
-These dental crowns and appliances have become a popular avenue by which patients can resurrect their formerly beautiful smiles.
+Tooth loss can occur for any number of reasons including tooth decay, trauma, age, and gum disease and dental implants have been an incredible and convenient option for smiles damaged by tooth loss.
+These dental crowns paired with specially designed appliances have become a popular avenue by which patients can resurrect their beautiful smiles.

 What Are Dental Implants?

 Dental implants are commonly used to replace a missing adult or permanent tooth.
-While baby or primary teeth fall out and are replaced with permanent teeth, adult teeth aren’t replaced once they fall out or are extracted.
+While baby or primary teeth fall out and are naturally replaced with permanent teeth, adult teeth cannot be replaced by your body once they fall out or are extracted.

-The resulting gap in one’s smile not only looks bad, but it can weaken the underlying gum and bone tissue and cause neighboring teeth to shift out of proper alignment and placement.
+The resulting gap in one’s smile not only looks unsightly, but it can weaken the underlying gum and bone tissue and cause neighboring teeth to shift out of proper alignment and placement.

-Dental implants, therefore, are used to restore the look of the smile and to preserve the stability of the jaw and maintain proper bite and teeth alignment.
-Dental implants are commonly used to “replace” single missing teeth, though they are now used to anchor dental bridgework and dentures.
+At LeDowns, our Denver CO Dental implants, are the preferred choice to restore your full smile, the stability of your jaw, and ensure that you maintain proper bite and teeth alignment.
+Dental implants are commonly used to “replace” single missing teeth, though they are now also often used to anchor dental bridgework and dentures.

 What this means is that the body’s immune system won’t attack the implant post nor fight the tissue damage caused by the insertion of the post into the gums/jaw.
 Instead, the cells of the body will grow around the post and absorb it like it was part of the body.
 Titanium’s biocompatibility results in fewer allergic reactions and infections and quicker healing.